 For over 25 years the research that has taken place has caused a renaming of the disease to Chronic Fatigue Syndrome, which instead of bringing clarity, has brought confusion breaking CFS into multiple diagnosis, of which none of them were physical.

-This misrepresentation has existed on both sides of the Atlantic to this day.
+This misrepresentation has continued on both sides of the Atlantic, and worldwide.

 In 2007 in the US the Centre of Disease Control and Prevention formed an investigative panel which concluded CFS could be seen as a public health problem, while currently not seen as a priority.

-Also in the UK the recommended treatment for ME is CBT or cognitive behavioral therapy which is recommended from the psychiatric lobby for the NICE (National Institute of Health and Clinical Excellence) guidelines.
+Thousands signed petitions to ask the CDC to change their definitions.
+Meanwhile in the UK the recommended treatment for ME remains as Cognitive Behavioral Therapy,which is recommended from the psychiatric lobby for the NICE (National Institute of Health and Clinical Excellence) guidelines.

-When examining private research findings, what is becoming more apparent is that CFS is actually a transmissible disease, which could affect thousands, if not millions more.
+Today through controversy, intrigue, celebration and heartache the story of ME is developing with new research findings, making it more apparent that this is actually a transmissible disease, which could affect thousand if not millions more.